 Perhaps the most complex aspect of importing and exporting is the logistics of taking a product created somewhere and selling it somewhere else.
 How does the product make the trip from the vineyard of South Africa to the wine glasses of drinkers in California, for example?

 “When you are operating within a supply chain where your customer is different than your client, which is different than your consumer, it requires an extraordinary amount of coordination,” says Cuffe.
 “I use a freight forwarder that on my behalf reaches out to shipping lines, like Maersk.”

 In some cases, Cuffe will make sure that she can pick up from a small winery directly so that she can oversee palletizing and that everyone is ordered for maximum efficiency.
 The inventory will then travel overseas, where it can end up in U.S. East Coast or West Coast warehouses.
 Her freight forwarder will coordinate the stock so that it ends up in the right place to satisfy pending orders.

 The important thing to note here: “Within the chain, everyone is putting their mark up on it,” says Cuffe.
 This is where you have to balance the price point of the wine with what it takes to get it from one side of the Earth to the other.
-Importers will typically take a 10-15% markup over cost, but make sure that final cost doesn’t exceed what the customer is willing to pay.
+Importers will typically take a 10-15% markup over cost (though Cuffe’s markup is in the 30-40% range), but make sure that final cost doesn’t exceed what the customer is willing to pay.